 Visit college campuses and consider these questions.
 Check out CollegeBoard for tips on getting the most out of your campus visit.

-If you are planning to take the SATs, ACTs, or SAT IIs during senior year, summer is a great time to review.
+If you are planning to take the SAT or ACT, during senior year, summer is a great time to review.

 Volunteer in your community.